Background pattern

 While taking dimethyl fumarate, it is common for urine tests to show ketones, substances that are naturally produced in the body.

-Consult your doctorabout how to treat these side effects.
+Tell your doctorabout these side effects.
 Your doctor may reduce your dose.
-Do not reduce your dose unless your doctor tells you to.
+Do not reduce the dose unless your doctor tells you to.

 Common(may affect up to 1 in 10 people)

--inflammation of the intestinal mucosa (gastroenteritis)
+• inflammation of the intestinal mucosa (gastroenteritis)

--inflammation of the stomach mucosa (gastritis)
+• inflammation of the stomach mucosa (gastritis)

--hair loss (alopecia)
+• hair loss (alopecia)

 Side effects that may appear in blood or urine tests

-• protein (albumin) in urine
+• proteins (albumin) in urine

-• increase in liver enzymes (ALT, AST) in blood
+• increased liver enzymes (ALT, AST) in blood

-Rare(may affect up to 1 in 100 people)
+Uncommon(may affect up to 1 in 100 people)

--allergic reactions (hypersensitivity)
+• allergic reactions (hypersensitivity)

--reduction of platelets
+• reduction of blood platelets

-Unknown frequency(cannot be estimated from the available data)
+Frequency not known(cannot be estimated from the available data)

-• nasal secretion (rhinorrhea)
+• nasal discharge (rhinorrhea)

-Children (13 years of age and older) and adolescents
+• Children (13 years of age and older) and adolescents

 The side effects described above also apply to children and adolescents.

-Reporting side effects
+Reporting of side effects

-5. Conservation of Dimethyl Fumarate Vivanta
+5. Storage of Dimethyl Fumarate Vivanta

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-This medication does not require special conditions for conservation.
+This medicine does not require any special storage conditions.

 Composition ofDimethyl FumarateVivanta